builderbill

 efflorescence on the outside of a concrete water tank

-Here you can see just that, small stalactites forming on the outside of a concrete water tank.
+Here you can see quite plainly, small stalactites forming on the outside of a concrete water tank.

 • In the case above, water is slowly leaching through the construction joints in the concrete wall.
 When the water evaporates out a white powdery build up is left behind.

-• The water itself (from whatever source) may contain mineral salts and leave efflorescence.
+• The water itself (from whatever source) may contain the mineral salts that cause the problem.

 • The water could be dragging the salts out of the actual concrete, brick or block material.